UniversalDependencies/docs/_hy/feat/Aspect.md

 A situation or action that has persisted over a period of time and still continues.

-The subject participle also indicate durative aspect.
+The subject participle indicate durative aspect.

 #### Examples